-Associate in Science Degree Requiren nents:

 Course Title Units

 BUS 109 Elementary Accounting 3

 or

 BUS 120 Financial Accounting 4

 BUS 110 Introduction to Business 3

 BUS 115 Human Relations in Business 3

 BUS 125 Business Law: Legal Environme ent

 of Business 3

-BOT 110 Business English and

-Communication 3

-or

 BUS 128 Business Communication 3

+BUS 161 Business Internship 1-3

-BUS 195 Personal Finance 3
+BUS 195 Principles of Money Manageme nt

-CIS 105 Introduction to Computing 3
+for Success 3

+BOT 174 Computer Concepts and

+Applications 3

 or

-CIS 110 Principles of Information System ns 4

-ECON 120 Principles of Macroeconomics 3
+CIS 110 Principles of Information Systems ECON 110 Economic Issues & Policies 3 or ECON 120 Principles of Macroeconomics 25-29 Total Required Plus General Education Requirements

-Total Required 24-26

-Plus General Education Require ements

-Offered at t Grossmont College

 Students who complete only the major requirements above qualify for a Certificate in Business-General.
-An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar
+An official request must be filed with the Admissions and Records Office prior to the deadline as stated in the Academic Calendar.